joshstovall/HappyBrackets-WebOSC/README.md

 ### Send OSC messages to a web browser from [Happy Brackets](https://happybrackets.net/).

-This example uses the Happy Brackets [AccelerometerListener](https://www.happybrackets.net/doc/net/happybrackets/device/sensors/AccelerometerListener.html) and [OSCUDPSender](https://www.happybrackets.net/doc/net/happybrackets/core/OSCUDPSender.html) to send real-time sensor data as OSC messages to a Node.js server.
+This example uses the Happy Brackets [AccelerometerListener](https://www.happybrackets.net/doc/net/happybrackets/device/sensors/AccelerometerListener.html) and [OSCUDPSender](https://www.happybrackets.net/doc/net/happybrackets/core/OSCUDPSender.html) to send real-time sensor data as OSC messages to a WebSocket server in Node.js.

 This code uses [osc.js](https://github.com/colinbdclark/osc.js/) and was adapted from this [this example](https://github.com/colinbdclark/osc.js-examples/tree/master/udp-browser).